 Creating a New Syntactic Mapping Version

-You can create a new syntactic mapping version by doing the following.
+To create a new syntactic mapping version do the following.

 - In the Syntactic Mapping page, click the New Version button of the Syntactic Mapping you want to create a new version of.